Physics and geometry of knots-quivers correspondence: Introduction

-We give a~brief overview of our picture of the~knots-quivers correspondence here and refer to later sections in the~paper for further details.
-The starting point is the~large $N$ description of colored HOMFLY-PT polynomials as Gromov-Witten invariants of the~knot conormal $L_{K}$ in the~resolved conifold $X$, see \cite{Ooguri:1999bv,Aganagic:2013jpa, ES}, viewed from M-theory.
-From this point of view the~generating series of HOMFLY-PT polynomials counts M2-branes wrapping holomorphic curves with boundary on an~M5-brane wrapping the~knot conormal.
-The complete M-theory background is $X\times S^1\times \R^4$, where the~M5-brane wraps $L_K\times S^1\times \R^2$ and the~M2-branes wrap the~product of a~holomorphic curve and $S^{1}$.
+As shown in Figure \ref{Scheme}, the starting point of our physical and geometric considerations is the~large $N$ description of colored HOMFLY-PT polynomials as Gromov-Witten invariants of the~knot conormal $L_{K}$ in the~resolved conifold~$X$, see \cite{Ooguri:1999bv,Aganagic:2013jpa,ES}.
+From the~M-theory point of view, the~generating series of HOMFLY-PT polynomials counts M2-branes wrapping holomorphic curves with boundary on an~M5-brane wrapping the~knot conormal.
+The complete M-theory background is $X\times S^1\times \R^4$, where the~M5-brane wraps $L_K\times S^1\times \R^2$ and the~M2-branes wrap the~product of a~holomorphic curve and~$S^{1}$.

-There are two effective descriptions of the~low energy dynamics on the~M5-brane.
+There are two effective descriptions of the~low energy dynamics on the~M5-brane, see Figure \ref{Scheme}.
 First, in terms of a~$U(1)$ Chern-Simons gauge theory on $L_K$, which from the~geometric point of view is ordinary $U(1)$ Chern-Simons theory deformed by certain embedded holomorphic disks, introducing curvature concentration along their boundaries.
-Second, in terms of a~3d~$\CN=2$ theory $T[L_K]$ on $S^1\times \IR^2$ \cite{Dimofte:2010tz, Terashima:2011qi, Dimofte:2011ju, Yag1305, LY1305, Cordova:2013cea}.
+Second, in terms of a~3d~$\CN=2$ theory $T[L_K]$ on $S^1\times \IR^2$ \cite{Dimofte:2010tz,Terashima:2011qi,Dimofte:2011ju,Yag1305,LY1305,Cordova:2013cea}.